CristianoYL/Tutorials/How to fix the "CORS" issue.md

 ## What is CORS

 **CORS** stands for Cross-Origin Resource Sharing.
-It is a mechanism that restricts requests coming from a different domain.
+It is a mechanism that restricts requests coming from a different origin (domain).
+A request coming from a different origin is known as a cross-origin request.
+Cross-origin requests can be very useful when your site needs to load data from other services.

-> Could we include a bit more info here on what CORS is, who implements it, and how?
+CORS allows servers to specify who can access their resources and how.
+And browsers would follow the servers' policies by sending a _test_ request (preflight) to the server and check whether it is allowed.
+We will go into a bit more detail in the following sections.

 ## Why CORS